Cell Therapy (song)

 "Cell Therapy" is the debut single by the Goodie Mob, released as the lead single from their debut album, Soul Food.
 Fellow Dungeon Family members Organized Noize produced the song.

-The song became a top 40 hit, peaking at number 39 on the Billboard Hot 100 while also topping the Billboard Hot Rap Singles at number one.
+The song became a top 40 hit, peaking at number 39 on the Billboard Hot 100 while also topping the Billboard Hot Rap Singles chart.
 It remains the group's only single to reach the top 40.

 The song has also appeared on Goodie Mob's greatest hits compilation Dirty South Classics and Cee Lo Green's Closet Freak: The Best of Cee-Lo Green the Soul Machine.